Choosing a GNU/Linux Distribution

 • First release in 2005.

-• It is an Ubuntu Based distribution.
+• It is an Ubuntu-Based distribution.
 It uses the same packages & package versions, and they have activated by default the community repositories.

 • It uses the KDE desktop environment instead of Unity.